Pierre Raffeix

 Pierre Raffeix (1633–1724) was a French Jesuit missionary in Canada.

+Biography

 He was born at Clermont-Ferrand, entered the Society of Jesus in 1653, and came to Canada in 1663.
 In 1668 he established near Montreal a settlement for converted Iroquois (now Kahnawake).

 In 1671 he replaced Étienne de Carheil in the Cayuga mission, and afterwards went to the Seneca Indians until 1680.

 Raffeix was a cartographer, as the following surviving maps bear witness: